Using an External Hard Drive with FL Studio (Explained)

 Consider factors like storage capacity, transfer speed, and reliability.
 Opt for a drive with ample space to accommodate your growing library of sounds.

-Also, look for fast transfer speeds to ensure smooth playback and editing of your projects.
+Also, look for fast transfer speeds to ensure smooth playback and editing of your music production projects.

 Choose a reputable brand known for its reliability and durability.